hep-mirrors/sherpa/Manual/source/manual/parameters/hard-decays.rst

 .. index:: General procedure

-The definition of polarization for particles in intermediate states is only possible for processes which can be factorized into a production and decay of them.
+The definition of polarization for particles in intermediate states is only possible for processes which can be factorised into a production and decay of them.
 To neglect possible not-fully-resonant diagrams (i.e. diagrams where not each final state decay product particle comes from the decay of a resonant intermediate particle), for which this factorization and the definition of polarization for intermediate particles